Shakespeare. Molière. Neruda. Keats.

 5. Have students listen to an audio recording of the text while they read.

 You can often find famous books or poetry recorded in the voice of the author, or that of a famous actor.
 Hearing the text read aloud makes the task less arduous and helps with pronunciation.

 You could also couple the text with video clips of the book or poem being performed by actual native speakers of the language.
-For that, I recommend a program with built-in interactive subtitles such as FluentU.

 6. Provide discussion questions to be completed or discussed at the end of each chapter/section.